As a small business owner, you want to make sure your storefront or restaurant is appealing to as many customers as possible.

 Placing the speakers depends a lot on the square footage of your retail space.
 Generally, the rule is to take the height of the ceiling, subtract five, and then multiply by two.
 For example, your business has 15-foot ceilings; 15 minus 5 is 10; 10 multiplied by 2 is 20.
 Each of your speakers should be about 20 feet apart.

-Once you have decided on your sound system, consider if is it enough for your store.
+Once you have decided on your store radio system, consider if is it enough for your store.
 Ideally, your business will grow and expand, so you may need to move to a new location or develop a franchise.
 If you have multiple locations, you will want to create continuity in the atmosphere between all your stores or restaurants, which you can do with music, but you may require a different speaker configuration.

-Consider working with a commercial music streaming service that licenses music with performing rights organizations (PROs) to give you access to the widest variety of music, sound, and even streaming radio, so you can create the perfect feel for your store.
+Consider working with a commercial music for business streaming service that licenses music with performing rights organizations (PROs) to give you access to the widest variety of music, sound, and even streaming radio, so you can create the perfect feel for your store.
 Many of these services work with specific hardware, so you can coordinate your streaming service with specific sound system options.

 - Designing a Custom Retail Store Sound System.
 Mood Media.